UW Compensation plan guide and glossary

 - Note: The maximum incremental monthly salary rates are the maximum salaries attained after an employee has received all regularly scheduled salary increment increases.
 The maximum incremental monthly salary rates do not include the Career Enhancement/Growth Program (CEGP) expanded steps.

 - “Y” means the job class must receive overtime compensation.
 “N” means that the job class is not normally eligible for overtime compensation – i.e. overtime exempt.
 Certain contracts may include provisions allowing for the payment of overtime or compensatory time for job classes marked “N”.
 See Overtime Eligiibility and Compensation for Non-Academic Staff for additional information.

 - Automatic Step

-- SEIU 925 employees have optional Career Enhancement Growth Program steps (CEGP Steps) added to the pay ranges.
+- SEIU 925 and WFSE employees have optional Career Enhancement Growth Program steps (CEGP Steps) added to the pay ranges.
 The term “automatic step” refers to the highest salary step that an employee can achieve through incremental movement and does not include CEGP expanded steps.

 - Class Specification